What are the differences?

 3. Deflate the tire and insert the sealing fluid

-Reinflate the tire afterwards and tourn it around so the fluid can reach every part of the tire.
+Reinflate the tire afterwards and turn it several times, so that the fluid can reach every part of the tire.

 5. Reinstal your wheels and start your ride